telegraphic/ska-sdp-datamodels/docs/src/RASCIL_release_process.rst

         git tag -a 0.1.6 -m "Docker files moved to separate repo"

- * Commit and push the chanegs directly to master.
+ * Commit and push the changes directly to master.
  * Goto RASCIL, merge your MR to the master.
 This will trigger a build of RASCIL and then a build in rascil-docker.
 The pip file can be installed as follows::